eman3asem/ROVI_project/README.md

 ## 🎯 Usage

 ### Running an Exercise
 The main simulation is run by executing `main.py`.
-By default, it may be configured to run a specific exercise or a demo.
+By default, it may be configured to run a specific part or a demo.

-1.  **To run a specific exercise (e.g., Exercise 1):**
+1.  **To run a specific part (e.g., pose_estimation):**
     *   Open `main.py` in a text editor.
     *   Find the import statement near the top and change it to import your desired program.
     *   **Example:**
         ```python
-        # Change this line to the exercise file you want to run, e.g. exercise_2, ..., exercise_8 :
+        # Change this line to the part file you want to run, e.g. pose_estimation, ..., UR5_p2p_planner :
-        from exercises.exercise_1 import program
+        from src.pose_estimation import program
         ```
     *   Run the simulation:
         ```bash